MicrosoftEdge/WebView2Feedback/specs/DOMContentLoaded.md

 [uuid(9810c82b-8483-4f1c-b2f4-6244f1010c05), object, pointer_default(unique)]
 interface ICoreWebView2_2 : ICoreWebView2 {
   /// Add an event handler for the DOMContentLoaded event.
-  /// DOMContentLoaded fires when the initial html document has been parsed.
+  /// DOMContentLoaded is raised when the initial html document has been parsed.
   /// This aligns with the the document's DOMContentLoaded event in html
   ///
   /// \snippet ScenarioDOMContentLoaded-Staging.cpp